Last Surviving Crew Member Has 'No Regrets' About Bombing Hiroshima

 Preparation

 Gackenbach enlisted in the Army Aviation Cadet Program in 1943.
 After completing his training, he was approached by Col. Paul Tibbets, who was recruiting officers for a special mission.
-Tibbets said it would be dangerous, but if they were successful, it could end the war.
+Tibbets said it would be dangerous but if they were successful, it could end the war.

 The 509th Composite Group, lead by Tibbets, spent months training in Wendover, Utah, before being shipped off to an American air base on the Pacific island of Tinian.

-Note: This story was produced by Nellie Gilles of Radio Diaries along with Joe Richman and Sarah Kate Kramer and edited by Deborah George and Ben Shapiro.
-Special thanks to the Atomic Heritage Foundation.
-This story is part of an ongoing series from Radio Diaries and NPR called Last Witness, which features portraits of the last surviving witnesses to major historical events.
-Send us your ideas for the series by using the hashtag #LastWitness.
-To hear more stories from Radio Diaries, subscribe to the podcast at www.radiodiaries.org.